 - Collaborate with stakeholders: Work closely with stakeholders, including process owners, IT teams, and business analysts, to ensure that the process mining project is aligned with their needs and goals.

 - Use visualization to communicate findings: Use visualization to share the results of the process mining project and ensure that all stakeholders easily understand them.

-- Continuously monitor processes: Continuously monitor the operations after the process mining project is complete to ensure that they remain optimized and to detect any new issues that may arise.
+- Continuously monitor processes: Continuously monitor the operations after the process mining project is complete to ensure that they remain optimized and detect any new issues.

 - Use data-driven decision-making: Use the insights gained from process mining to make data-driven decisions and drive continuous improvement.

-By following these best practices, organizations can maximize the value of process mining and ensure that the process mining project is a success.
+By following these best practices, organizations can maximize the value of process mining and ensure that the process mining project succeeds.

 Start Your Journey with Process Mining

-Want to learn more about how the combination of Business Process Management with Process Mining can help your organization understand how your processes are really executed?
-Please request a trial today.
+Want to learn more about how combining Business Process Management with Process Mining can help your organization understand how your processes are executed?
+Please Request a Demo Today.

 Process mining uses data analysis techniques to gain insight into the processes used in each organization.
 It involves using technology to monitor and analyze data related to the activities carried out by an organization.

 - Discovery: Process discovery automatically creates a process map by analyzing process data.
 This process mining type is used to represent a process and understand how it works accurately.